fcondal/custom-jobs-runner/README.md

 Classes that are located in `App\CustomJobs` are allowed to be executed with `runBackgroundJob`.

-There is a table called `custom_jobs` where are stored all the custom jobs information with an status associated (pending, running, completed, failed).
+There is a table called `custom_jobs` where are stored all the custom jobs information with a status associated (pending, running, completed, failed).
 Every status is logged on background_jobs.log located in `storage/logs`.
 Failed status is also logged on background_jobs_errors.log and is localted in the same folder.